You can build your own Asana Project Management template, but why would you?

 Imagine knowing that every important activity on every job is being updated moment by moment by your entire organization.

 To use this feature, enter a record of daily activities, contacts and thoughts relative to the project on this page.
-Simply click in the "Write a Comment" box below and add your comment.
+Simply click in the "Write a Comment" box at the bottom of the details(right hand) pane in the Asana file and add your comment.

 When you have completed your entry, click on the blue COMMENT button to save.